Bounds for standard $L$-functions: Preliminaries

-The spaces $U \backslash G$ (resp. $[G]_Q$) admit natural left action by $A$ (resp. $[A]$), and we denote by $L$ the associated normalized action on function spaces, namely, for $a \in A$ (resp. $[A]$), In the local archimedean case, we denote also simply by $R$ (resp. $L$) the induced actions of $\Lie(G)$ and $\mathfrak{U}(G)$ (resp. $\Lie(A)$ and $\mathfrak{U}(A)$) on the corresponding space of smooth functions.
+converges.
+We use the same convention for representations equipped with a right action of the relevant group.
+The spaces $U \backslash G$ (resp.\ $[G]_Q$) admit natural left action by $A$ (resp.\ $[A]$), and we denote by $L$ the associated normalized action on function spaces, namely, for $a \in A$ (resp.\ $[A]$),\footnote{ This formula defines an action because $A$ is abelian.
+Such left actions are often defined using $f(a^{-1} x)$; we found the present normalization slightly more convenient. } In the local archimedean case, we denote also simply by $R$ (resp.\ $L$) the induced actions of $\Lie(G)$ and $\mathfrak{U}(G)$ (resp.\ $\Lie(A)$ and $\mathfrak{U}(A)$) on the corresponding space of smooth functions.
 In the global setting, we use similar notation for the differential actions induced by $G(F_\infty)$ and $A(F_\infty)$.